Bachelor of Construction Project Management

 Course Structure

-You will study three units per trimester, with most units comprising of three hours of lectures and tutorials per week.
+You will study two or three units per trimester, with most units comprising of three hours of lectures and tutorials per week.
 You will also undertake 10 hours of personal study per unit per week.
 The number of days per week depends on your timetable, and is usually 2 to 3 days.

 Units